cloudfoundry-attic/lattice-release/docs/getting-started.md

 Consult the [GitHub Releases](https://github.com/cloudfoundry-incubator/lattice/releases) page, and decide on which version of Lattice you plan to use.
 We recommend using a specific released version of Lattice and the `ltc` binary, rather than tracking master.

-First, clone the Lattice repository, then checkout the appropriate release label (here, `v0.2.6` used as an example):
+First, clone the Lattice repository, then checkout the appropriate release tag:

     git clone https://github.com/cloudfoundry-incubator/lattice.git
     cd lattice